JinangAi07/Gradient-Descent/README.md

 ![Image text](man/figures/gd1.png)

 The diagram illustrates this process.
 The blue curve represents the contour lines (level sets) and the arrows indicate the direction opposite to the gradient at that point.
 (Note: The gradient direction at a point is perpendicular to the contour lines passing through that point).
 By following the gradient descent direction, we will eventually reach to the bottom, which is the point where the loss function J is minimized.
+***
 ## 2. Linear regression using gradient descent
 In this R package, we focus on the application of gradient descent in both univariate and multivariate functions.
 To this end, we provide two functions, **GD_one_dim** and **GD_multi_dim**, to implement linear regression and also offer visualizations.

 ### 2.1 Convex Function
-Here, we introduce the concept of convex functions to simplify the optimization process, because the minimization problem of a convex function has uniqueness, meaning that a strictly convex function over a convex open set can have at most one local minimum and finding a local minimum on a convex function will also yield a global minimum.
+The concept of convex functions should to be introduced to simplify the optimization process, because the minimization problem of a convex function has uniqueness, meaning that a strictly convex function over a convex open set can have at most one local minimum and finding a local minimum on a convex function will also yield a global minimum.

 The main **formula** for convex functions of one variable $f(x)$ is as follows:
 ```math